Jan 18, 2023

 This applies to monetary discounts, loyalty points, free products, coupons — all manner of promotional techniques.

 Unless you’re dealing with loyal, established customers, you need ways to make your promotions as attractive as possible.
 The ‘foot in the door technique’ offers a novel way to do so.

-In this article, we’ll explore foot in the door technique (also known as the foot in the door phenomenon) in more detail, and explain how you can use it in your own promotions.
+In this article, we’ll explore foot in the door technique in more detail, and explain how you can use it in your own promotions.

 Foot in the door technique is a compliance technique that’s used in many different contexts in sales and marketing.